M-Chimiste/Hal_III/README.md

 # Hal_III
-Working Repository for the Halite III Bot
+Working Repository for the Halite III Bot Using Deep Learning